 Her practice is an examination of embodiment in a disembodied society.

-Using textiles, performance, ritual and photography she explores the somatic experiences of existing at the borderlands of society, trauma and systemic oppression.
-Through the material and physical Katy’s practice seeks to answer the question of how the work of unlearning can help liberate our bodies and our lives.
+Using textiles, performance, ritual and photography she explores the somatic experience of existing at the borderlands of society, trauma, illness and systemic oppression.
+Through the material and ephemeral Katy’s practice seeks to answer the question of how the work of unlearning can help liberate our bodies and our lives.
+Katy’s practice is an ongoing research project challenging our connection to the land and our felt experience under late stage capitalism and the project of colonialism.